gibix/arduino-unoq-dynota/README.md

 ## What it does

 Update parts of your sketch at runtime while other components keep running.
 No need to stop and restart the entire Arduino.
+This is an example project that on porpuse creates a complex workflow.
+Single part of this project can be cherry picked.

 ## Credits